Text Link

 While not an official medical term, “anorexia bloating” can be used to describe bloating that occurs as a symptom of anorexia nervosa (AN).

-The issue can be a byproduct of gastrointestinal issues connected to AN or be caused by other disordered behavior related to the condition.
-“Anorexia bloating” is also common during eating disorder recovery, due to bodily changes that frequently occur during the refeeding process.
+The issue can be a byproduct of gastrointestinal problems connected to AN or be caused by other disordered behavior related to the condition.
+“Anorexia bloating” is also common during eating disorder recovery due to bodily changes that frequently occur during the refeeding process.

 Our program can help